SSaklecha/Urban-Taxi-Data-Analytics/README.md

   There is potential to apply machine learning algorithms for predicting future ride-hailing patterns and implementing dynamic pricing models based on demand and external factors such as weather.

 ---
+## Repository Files

+1. **Analytics_SQL_Scripts.txt**
+   Contains advanced SQL queries used for in-depth analysis of the taxi dataset (e.g., daily revenue, hourly trends, top locations).

+2. **BDA Presentation.pptx**
+   A presentation file summarizing the Big Data Analytics project scope, methodology, and findings.

+3. **BDA Project Report.docx**
+   A detailed project report describing the data sources, objectives, analyses, and results of the taxi data project.

+4. **BigDataYellowTaxiCleaning.ipynb**
+   A Jupyter notebook demonstrating the data cleaning process for NYC Yellow Taxi data, tailored for big data environments.

+5. **Data_Cleaning_Final.ipynb**
+   The finalized data cleaning pipeline in a Jupyter notebook, ensuring quality and consistency before loading into the data warehouse.

+6. **Dimension Data.zip**
+   A compressed file containing dimension data (e.g., CSVs or scripts) that define the star schema structure (vendor, date, rate code, etc.).

+7. **ER_Diagram.png**
+   An Entity Relationship Diagram illustrating the star schema design for the taxi data warehouse, showing fact and dimension tables.

+8. **Join_SQL_Script.txt**
+   SQL scripts demonstrating how to join the fact and dimension tables, creating unified views or materialized tables for analytics.

+9. **README.md**
+   The main documentation file providing an overview of this repository and instructions on how to use its contents.

+10. **data_dictionary_trip_records_yellow_taxi.csv**
+    A CSV file that describes each field in the NYC Yellow Taxi trip records, including data types and definitions.

+11. **data_sourcing_api.py**
+    A Python script for sourcing or ingesting data from an external API, used in the pipeline to fetch and prepare taxi trip data.

+12. **requirements.txt**
+    A list of Python dependencies required to run the notebooks and scripts (use `pip install -r requirements.txt`).

+13. **script_schedule_job.txt**
+    Documentation or instructions for scheduling jobs (e.g., via cron or other schedulers) to automate data processing tasks.

+14. **trip_record_user_guide.pdf**
+    A user guide explaining how to interpret and work with the taxi trip record dataset, including usage tips and best practices.

+---

 ## Getting Started